mattbatman/nootropic-cat-treats/README.md

 # Nootropic Cat Treats
-Nootropic Cat Treats is a random quote generator, built with unnecessary complexity, so I can gain familiarity with @ngrx/store and various other Angular things.
+Nootropic Cat Treats is a random quote generator, built with unnecessary complexity, so I can gain familiarity with @ngrx/store.